 - The jawline is my go-to area for male aesthetic injectables

 - Angles & definition can be addressed with simple, no downtime injectables

-The world views you with different angles, not just front on.
+The world views you from different angles, not just front on.
 Side profile- check!
 Oblique profile -check!
 Having balanced rejuvenation cannot be overstressed.
-The jawline area is especially important in men for the ‘angular’ and chiselled profile.
+The jawline area is especially important in men for the ‘angular’ and chiseled profile.
 In women, bone resorption in the 30s to 50s weakens the jawline area.
 The jawline also has an impact on areas such as the jowls, marionette lines & chin.